9600dev/mmr/README.md

 #### Bootstrapping the symbol universes

 After ensuring everything is connected and functioning, you should bootstrap the population of the "symbol universe".
-This is mmr's cache of most of Interactive Brokers tradeable instruments, mapping symbol to IB contract ID (i.e. AMD -> 4931).
+This is MMR's cache of most of Interactive Brokers tradeable instruments, mapping symbol to IB contract ID (i.e. AMD -> 4931).

 * ```universes bootstrap```